SoftUni-Internal/interactive-content/EN/02-Methods/00-Lesson-Introduction.md

-[slide]
 # Lesson Introduction

-TODO: Add Video
+[slide hideTitle]
+# Lesson Contents

 ## In this lesson you will learn about:

 **1. What is Method?**

-- What is Method?
+- What is a method

-- Why we use Methods?
+- Why we use methods

 **2. Naming and Best Practices**

-- Naming Methods
+- Naming methods

-- Naming Methods with Parameters
+- Naming methods with parameters

-- Best Practices
+- Best practices

 **3. Declaring and Invoking Methods**

-- How we Declare Methods?

-- How we Invoke Method?
+- Declaring methods

+- Invoking methods

 **4. Method with Parameters**

-- Overview of Method with Parameters
+- Overview of a method that accepts parameters

 **5. Returning Values from Methods**

-- How to use the "return" values?
+- How to use the "return" values from methods

 **6. Value vs References type**

-- Value Types vs References Types
+- Value types vs references types

 - Memory Stack and Heap

 **7. Overloading Methods**

-- What is "Method Overloading"
+- What is "method overloading"

 **8. Program Execution Flow**

 - The "Call stack"

-**9. Live Exercises**
 [/slide]